BYpasserHacker666/Best-Enterprise-Enrollmet-Hack-2023-2024/README.md

 First you have to know your board name.To Know it type chrome://version in your browser on your chromebook.
 Now go to your Personal Computer.
 Go to https://chrome100.dev.
-Found your board name there.
+Find your board name there.
 Press on your board name.
 Now find version called 11151.113.0.
 Note:if your latest version is older than that just skip every step until "When your Chromebook is turned on it will say Welcome to Chromebook."